-lf Then check neither echo nor fixed range scale appears battery voltage.fuse.power cable. no echo appears but the fixed range scale appears if display advance speed is set to "Stop." transducer plug transducer cable echo appears but no zero line • if range shifting is set to "0." sensitivity is low gain setting. if air bubbles or marine life is clinging to the transducer face. if sediments are present in the water. if the bottom is too soft to return an echo. there is extreme interference or noise if the transducer is too close to the engine. if the unit is properly grounded. if other echo sounders of the same frequency as own are being operated nearby. the speed/water temperature readout is unrealistic or not present sensor plug. the position readout is unrealistic or not present the connection between sounder and navigator. navigator.
+lf Then check

+neither echo nor battery voltage.

+fixed range scale appears • fuse.

+арреатз power supply.

+power cable.

+no echo appears but the fixed if display advance speed is set to "Stop."

+range scale transducer plug

+appears transducer plug

+echo appears but if range shifting is set

+no zero line to "0."

+sensitivity is low gain setting.

+• if air bubbles or marine

+life is clinging to the transducer face.

+• if sediments are

+present in the water.

+if the bottom is too soft

+to return an echo.

+there is extreme if the transducer is too

+interference or noise close to the engine.

+110136 if the unit is properly grounded.

+if other echo sounders

+of the same frequency

+as own are being

+operated nearby.

+the speed/water temperature sensor plug.

+readout is

+unrealistic or not present

+the position the connection

+readout is between sounder and

+unrealistic or not navigator.

+present navigator.